Native American Wisdom, Philsophy,

 ~ Flat-Iron (Maza Blaska) Oglala Sioux Chief ~

-"Out of the Indian approach
+"Out of the Indian approach to life

 there comes a great freedom -